 Registration

-Register for 2022-2023 meetings by clicking on each meeting date above.
-All participants must register individually, even if sharing a screen with other participants.
+Register for the entire meeting series or for individual 2024-2025 meetings by clicking on their dates above.
+All individual participants must register, even if sharing a screen with other participants or forwarded a Zoom link.

 Advance registration is required in order to receive the Zoom connection instructions and meeting materials for the current month’s meeting.

-We utilize secure Zoom for all meetings.
-To ensure a smooth connection from your desktop or mobile Zoom application, update your software to version 5.11.3 or later; otherwise, you will be redirected to log into the web client/application.
+We utilize Zoom for all meetings.
+To ensure a smooth connection from your desktop or mobile Zoom application, update your software to version 6.0.10 or later; otherwise, you will be redirected to log into the web client/application.

 Email List